HSY Straddle Strategy

 A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.

-Why this straddle structure on HSY specifically: HSY IV at 26.40% is mid-range versus its 1-year history, so strategy selection should anchor more to the directional thesis than to the IV regime, with a market-implied 1-standard-deviation move of approximately 7.57% (roughly $14.11 on the underlying).
+Why this straddle structure on HSY specifically: HSY IV at 23.44% is on the cheap side of its 1-year range, which favors premium-buying structures like a HSY straddle, with a market-implied 1-standard-deviation move of approximately 6.72% (roughly $12.38 on the underlying).
 The 28-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated HSY expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on HSY should anchor to the underlying notional of $186.44 per share and to the trader's directional view on HSY stock.
+Position sizing on HSY should anchor to the underlying notional of $184.26 per share and to the trader's directional view on HSY stock.

 HSY straddle setup

-The HSY straddle below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With HSY near $186.44, the first option leg uses a $185.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+The HSY straddle below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With HSY at $184.26 on that close, the first option leg uses a $185.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
 Premiums come from the bid/ask midpoint on the listed HSY chain at a 28-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 HSY shares for the stock leg in covered calls and collars).

 ActionTypeStrike / BasisPremium (est)